anaderi/lhcb_trigger_ml/README.md

 There is also procedure to generate toy Monte-Carlo (generates new set of events based on the set of events we already have with same distribution) and special notebook 'ToyMonteCarlo' to demonstrate and analyze its results.

 ###Getting this to work
-To run the UniformingClassifiersExample notebook, only IPython and some python libraries is needed.
+To run most the notebooks, only IPython and some python libraries are needed.

-To run other example notebooks on some machine, you should have
+To run example notebooks on some machine, one should have
-* CERN ROOT, make sure you have it by typing 'root' in the console
 * IPython, see ipython.org/install.html
 * Some python libraries that can be installed using any package manager for python (apt-get will work too, but Ubuntu repo contains quite old versions of libraries), better use pip: pip-installer.org

 The libraries you need are
 * numpy
 * scipy